“Beauty begins the moment you decide to be yourself,” Coco Chanel.

-A good way to start this process is thinking of yourself as a blank canvas to portrait the outfit and accessories you will wear.
-From that view, check how do you look like, what mood that outfit and accessories bring to you, what is that portrait projecting about you.
-You can keep adjusting your portrait to different variations.
-Some of the main parameters to keep in mind when building your identity are:
+An excellent way to start this process is thinking of yourself as a blank canvas to portrait the outfit and accessories you will wear.
+Check how do you look like, what mood that outfit and accessories bring to you, what is that portrait projecting about you.
+You can keep adjusting your look to different variations.
+Some of the first parameters to keep in mind when building your identity are:

-Colors: always checking those that go with your body complexion, skin tone, type of occasion/event, season/time, and very important, your goals.
-One great example of how colors are used in personal goals is RED; used to project confidence.
-Some others want to project self-assured without being too bold — that is when white or a light color tone combined with dark accent colors is appropriate, having in mind always seasons.
+Colors: always checking those that go with your body complexion, skin tone, type of occasion/event, season/time, and vital, your goals.
+One great example of colors using personal goals is RED; used to project confidence.
+Plan self-assured without being too bold — that is when white or a light color tone combined with dark accent colors is appropriate, having in mind always seasons.
 That is the case of Tiffany, for example, light blue + chocolate brown.